Creating Workspot Templates for GCP

 • Provide the name for the template and choose the Template VM type.

-• For deploying machines that are AD joined, Check the box “Setup Domain Join” and click on the “Create Template” button.
+• For deploying machines that are AD joined, check the box “Setup Domain Join” and click on the “Create Template” button.

-• In the next window, you will be asked to join the domain via the “Domain Join” popup.
+• In the next window, you will be asked to join the domain via the “Domain Join” pop-up.
 Both the template and any desktops built from it will use these parameters to join the domain.
 Domain administrator credentials are stored in the VM’s secure wallet.
 Enter the appropriate domain name, OU string, and the credentials of a domain administrator’s account.

 • This will now initiate the provisioning of the template machine.
 When provisioning is complete, its status will change to Draft.